-There is a switch tca_ro implemented for the adjustment of tax compliance (social insurance, health insurance, income tax) in the case of self-employed in agriculture, living in rural areas with income level below the average gross wage.
+Switch TCA\ro is implemented for the adjustment of tax compliance (social insurance, health insurance, income tax) in the case of self-employed in agriculture, living in rural areas with income level below the average gross wage.
 It is assumed that if the above conditions are satisfied, than the individual does not pay taxes.